The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Preliminaries

-We now introduce two concepts: causal entropy and causal information gain, both of which are fundamental to our method.
-For more details, see \Cref{sec:appendix-caus-entr-caus}, or refer to the work by \citet{simoes2023causal}.
+\paragraph{Causal Entropy and Causal Information Gain} We now introduce two concepts: causal entropy and causal information gain, both of which are fundamental to our method.
+For more details, see \Cref{sec:appendix-caus-entr-caus}, or refer to \citet{simoes2023causal}.
 The causal entropy $H_{c}(Y\mid \dop(X))$ measures the average uncertainty remaining about the variable \( Y \) after we intervene on the variable \( X \).
 This concept is closely related to conditional entropy but adapted for situations where interventions on \( X \), as opposed to conditioning on $X$, are considered.
 The causal information gain $I_{c}(Y\mid \dop(X))$ extends the idea of mutual information to the causal domain.
 It quantifies the reduction in uncertainty about \( Y \) after intervening on \( X \), offering a measure of the causal control that \( X \) exerts over \( Y \).
-Essentially, it tells us how much more we know about \( Y \) due to these interventions on \( X \).
+Thus, it tells us how much more we know about \( Y \) due to these interventions on \( X \).